Maya Stiller

 Biography

 Maya Stiller is an Associate Professor of Korean art history & visual culture and Director of Undergraduate Studies in the Art History Department at the University of Kansas.
-Currently she also serves as Chair of the Committee on Korean Studies at the Association for Asian Studies.
-Prof. Stiller previously taught at Harvard University, Kyushu National University, Freie Universität Berlin, and the University of Vienna.
+She previously taught at Harvard University, Kyushu National University, Freie Universität Berlin, the University of Vienna, and the University of Zurich.
 With a double major in Korean Studies and Art History, she spent several years living and studying in Korea and Japan, followed by a doctorate in East Asian Art history from Freie Universität Berlin, and a Ph.D. in Buddhist Studies from UCLA in 2014.

 The courses offered by Professor Stiller cover a broad variety of subjects including Buddhist art, landscape painting, rock graffiti, and ceramics as well as post-colonial discourses on Korean cultural heritage, pop culture and Digital Humanities.
 An associated faculty member in the Center for East Asian Studies, her courses also contribute to the programs in East Asian Languages and Cultures.
 Her classes are structured around specific problems and current research questions.
 Courses are designed to engage students with Korean artifacts found in local museum collections, and to teach students how to critically examine primary and secondary sources.